 The type of dress you’d wear for a traditional wedding is vastly different than the one you’d choose for a hiking elopement or hiking wedding.
 While traditional weddings take place in super controlled environments like wedding venues, hiking weddings require that you be amongst the elements and coexist with nature.
-Personally, we’re big believers that that’s one of the most amazing parts about eloping in the great outdoors.
-But, as I’m sure you’ve noticed, it definitely presents a challenge when finding the perfect hiking wedding dress.
+So what exactly should you be looking for in a hiking wedding dress or elopement wedding dress?

 If you’re planning on having a hiking elopement or tiny hiking wedding in Colorado in the middle of January, the last thing you want is a lightweight hiking wedding dress with a thin fabric and no sleeves.

 Meanwhile, in Florida, you’d look nuts if you dressed warmly.
-This same idea applies to pretty much any season, and it’s one of the many reasons we recommend you consult with your hiking elopement photographer about what the seasons look like in the place you’re having your hiking elopement or small hiking wedding.
+This same idea applies to pretty much any season, and it’s one of the many reasons I recommend you consult with your hiking elopement photographer about what the seasons look like in the place you’re having your hiking elopement or small hiking wedding.

 You’re likely choosing to elope on a hiking trail so you enjoy and experience nature.
 So if your hiking wedding dress doesn’t allow you to do that, it’s likely not a good fit, pun intended.

 When you choose a hiking wedding dress that moves while you move, you’re also choosing a dress that will likely look awesome when blowing in the wind.